Erylichi/PDA/README.md

 - Types of Religious Discrimination
 - Effects of Religion on the Economy
 - Knowing whats the religion around in our area helps in preserving social norms and strengthening social control.
--This study will be beneficial for:
+- This study will be beneficial for:
--For students who will require the information for future projects.
+- For students who will require the information for future projects.
 This will aid them in developing a thorough grasp of the many varieties of Philippine religion and how they impact social inequality.
--Future Researchers - This document will serve as a guide for future researchers interested in doing a study comparable to this one.
+- Future Researchers - This document will serve as a guide for future researchers interested in doing a study comparable to this one.
 Future researchers are allowed to improve on these projects and utilize them as a reference.
 ## Methods

 ## Expected Output